yhelen-stuy/graphics-07/README.md

-# graphics-06
+# graphics-07
-Work 06: Get to the Point
+Work 07: If your shapes don't look solid, tri a different angle...